chenxu10/xuchain/README.md

 # xuchain

-This implements a MVP version of blokchain in python.
+This repo reinvents blockchain and peer-to-peer transaction system in python.
+It helps users to understand how to build digital coins like bitcoin from scratch.